bvirk/phptinyweb/README.md

 #### Database access

-File 'utilclassses/Sql.php' contains Sql::pdo(), which includes 'servernameDB.php'.
+File 'utilclassses/Sql.php' contains Sql::pdo(), which includes 'connectionString.php'.
 This file has to be made, adding the required info.

+- connectionString.php
 ```php
 <?php
 // use as list($host,$db,$user,$pass) = include("databases.php");